 Casa Paloma was built in the late-1970s, and it is actually comprised of two HOA communities, Casa Paloma I and Casa Paloma II.
 They sit across La Canada Drive from one another but are essentially one development.
 Casa Paloma I has 256 homes, and Casa Paloma II has 383 homes.
 All of the residences are single story.
 Exterior modifications have been made over the years, so homes are similar but not exact.
 Most have a sandstone stucco facade, but some have painted brick.
 Some homes have a short retaining wall in front while others have wrought iron gates.
 One dwelling may have a carport supported by red bricks, while another home's carport may be supported by poles.
 Another residence may only have a short driveway.
 Windows may be rectangular or arched.

 Interiors range from very simple to upgraded with tile floors, stainless steel appliances, marble coutertops and a large fireplace.
 Most homes have living space between 1,000 and 1,500 square feet, with two bedrooms and two baths.
 Landscaping is comprised of rocks, cacti and small bushes.

-Prices start at around $100,000.
-Please check with a Realtor to verify this price as it may change.
+Prices start in the high-$100,000s.
+The HOA fee ranges from about $18 to $45 per month.
+Please check with a Realtor to verify this as prices may change.

-Green Valley Hospital opened in 2015 and has 50 beds.
+Green Valley Hospital has 50 beds.
 It is accredited by DNV-GL, a relatively new accreditation organization, and it accepts Medicare patients.

 The surrounding landscape is pretty and very green indeed, with the jagged Santa Rita Mountains looming in the distance.
 Outside of town, nearby Madera Canyon is one of the top spots in the nation for bird watching.
 Patagonia Lake, Arivaca Lake and Pena Blanca Lake are small lakes within an hour's drive.